• Contact Info

 keywords

-• Vaccine design against highly mutable pathogens, cell therapy strategies for neurological diseases, improved therapeutics for neuroinfectious diseases, agent-based modeling, molecular dynamics simulations, deep reinforcement learning, protein/surface adsorption modeling
+• Vaccine design against highly mutable pathogens, cell therapy strategies for neurological diseases, improved therapeutics for neuroinfectious diseases, Li-ion batteries, bioplastics, agent-based modeling, molecular dynamics simulations, deep learning, bioinformatics, protein/surface adsorption modeling

 Publications